 Bryce Canyon’s spectacular red rock landscape beckons visitors from around the world.
-In fact, Bryce Canyon National Park and Grand Staircase Escalante National Monument, and Capitol Reef National Park are located right here in Bryce Canyon Country, and were recently listed among the top ten attractions in Utah.
+In fact, Bryce Canyon National Park and Grand Staircase Escalante National Monument, and Capitol Reef National Park are located right here in Bryce Canyon Country and were recently listed among the top ten attractions in Utah.

 About 40% of Bryce Canyon National Park’s visitors come from abroad to experience the colorful majestic red rock hoodoos that highlight this unique landscape.
-According the Utah State Office of Tourism, Bryce Canyon is most frequented by international visitors the United Kingdom, Germany, France, Australia and China, nations known for their love of the great outdoors.
+According to the Utah State Office of Tourism, Bryce Canyon is most frequented by international visitors from the United Kingdom, Germany, France, Australia, and China, nations known for their love of the great outdoors.
 Not surprisingly, scenery and outdoor recreation are the number one reason international visitors choose to visit Bryce Canyon (with Sunset Point and Sunrise Point being the most commonly visited sites in the park).
 The favorable exchange value of international currency has also been a huge motivating factor for visitors from abroad in recent years, as it allows international travelers to spend less and stay longer.

 U.S. visitors make up the other 60% of visitors to Bryce Canyon National Park, with the majority coming from Utah and California, followed by Idaho, Washington, Colorado, Nevada and Arizona.
 More than half of all visitors, both domestic and international, come to Bryce Canyon during the peak tourism months of June through September.
 Utah locals and visitors from surrounding states find that October through May is a fantastic time to enjoy the park, and well worth the drive.